 And if you want to make the most of your trip to Nagoya…

-Just some of Nagoya’s attractions are Nagoya Castle (access: Shiyakusho Station), the Aichi Prefectural Museum of Art (access: Sakae or Sakaemachi Station), the Toyota Automobile Museum (access: Geidai-dori Station), the newly opened Legoland (access: Kinjofuto Station), and Expo Memorial Park (access: Aichikyuhaku Kinen Koen Station), the site of the 2005 World’s Fair.
+Just some of Nagoya’s attractions are Nagoya Castle (access: Shiyakusho Station), the Aichi Prefectural Museum of Art (access: Sakae or Sakaemachi Station), the Toyota Automobile Museum (access: Geidai-dori Station), Legoland (access: Kinjofuto Station), and Expo Memorial Park (access: Aichikyuhaku Kinen Koen Station), the site of the 2005 World’s Fair.
 Part of the spacious park, also known as Moricoro Park, will be the grounds for a Studio Ghibli theme park set to open in the 2020s.
 But even now, it has a treat for Ghibli aficionados—on park grounds, you can visit a recreation of Satsuki and Mei’s house from My Neighbor Totoro for ¥510.